chuangcaleb/wtsa/_poosts/The Greatest Showman Series/Tightrope – Analysis.md

 ---

 ## Reflection

-What’s harder than walking on a tightrope?
-Two people dancing on a tightrope.
-With two people, it will never be an independant solo act.
-If one falls, so will the other.
-If one shines, so will the other.
-At first viewing, this song didn’t stand out for me.
-(In fact, it was THAT song from a musical that you just don’t remember.)
-After all, the glitter and glam were with the circus storyline.
-But now that I’ve started this analysis, I realise that this song is such an important puzzle piece in the bigger picture.

 It’s already been, what, seven months since I went to see [@swissdreamcircus](https://www.swissdreamcircus.com) with my friends.
 I still remember the tightrope act.
 It was on a super thin wire (it was 15mm, after I googled their website; WOW), and every iteration, they upped the ante: one person turned into one blindfolded person, turning into two people, turning into two people crossing opposite sides, having to pass each other on the tightrope.